projectarkc/arkc-client/README.md

 ##Acknowledgements

 The client-end software adapted part of the pyotp library created by Mark Percival <m@mdp.im>.
 His code is reused under Python Port copyright, license attached.

+File ptclient.py is based on ptproxy by Dingyuan Wang.
+Code reused and edited under MIT license, attached in file.

 ##License